ChrisPy-RuBy/docs/aws.md

 - - -

 [ec2 instance comparison tool](https://www.ec2instances.info/?filter=i3&cost_duration=monthly&selected=i3en.metal,i3en.large)
-Controls all th deployment of all the remote servers that we have!.
+Controls all the deployment of all the remote servers that we have!.
 Can get all the ip addresses for all servers here.
-Useful for debugging frontedn code.
+Useful for debugging frontend code.
 Get the ip address and log into the specific server.

 #### **load balancers**